pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "I drink to make other people more interesting."
 --Ernest Hemingway

+"There is nothing noble in being superior to your fellow man.
+True nobility is being superior to your former self."
+--Ernest Hemingway

 "Life can be wildly tragic at times, and I've had my share.
 But whatever happens to you, you have to keep a slightly comic attitude.
 In the final analysis, you have got not to forget to laugh."
 --Katherine Hepburn